asyncapi/community/docs/styleguide/seo.md

 Here are ways to make SEO-friendly images:

 - **Create descriptive alt text**: Ensure that it describes the image's context a purpose.
 Doing so makes it easier for search engines to understand why it is being used, [especially when the image fails to appear on screen](https://rb.gy/5axft9).
-- **Use search-engine supported image formats**: [Google tends to support images that are `JPEG`, `SVG`, and `PNG`](https://developers.google.com/search/docs/appearance/google-images#supported-image-formats) format, so consider saving the images in these formats.
+- **Use search-engine supported image formats**: [`JPEG`, `SVG`, and `PNG`](https://developers.google.com/search/docs/appearance/google-images#supported-image-formats) are the common formats that appear in Google's search rankings, so consider saving the images in these formats.
-- **Keep their sizes not too large**: [Large image file sizes can make cause the site to load slowly](https://developers.google.com/search/docs/appearance/google-images#good-quality-photos%20optimize-for-speed) so remember to reduce and compress them before add them to the content.
+- **Be mindful of the images' file size**: [Large image file sizes can make cause the site to load slowly](https://developers.google.com/search/docs/appearance/google-images#good-quality-photos%20optimize-for-speed) so remember to reduce and compress them before add them to the content.